-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2020 g) Tangible assets (continued)
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2021 h) Leases

 The residual values and useful economic lives of property, plant and equipment are reviewed annually.
 If an asset's carrying amount is greater than its estimated recoverable amount, the excess carrying amount is immediately written down and recognised in the statement of comprehensive income.